 Several European countries have had regulations for years that require dental offices to be equipped with special mercury-separator devices that filter out or trap mercury before the wastewater leaves the dental office.
 No such regulations exist here in Australia.
-We are currently upgrading our amalgam separator to bring it up to the highest standard possible as new models have currently come on to the market.
+We currently have upgraded our amalgam separator to bring it up to the highest standard possible as new models have currently come on to the market.

 Biological Concerns In Dentistry

 There are other issues that, once we are committed to Biological Dentistry, we can’t help but find ourselves involved with and two of them are that I would like to mention are fluoridation and root canal treatments.
 With these, as with many other issues, biological dentists find themselves in a “minority” position with respect to most of the dental profession.